Global leaders, celebrities honour Chavez at funeral

 The cancer had spread to his lungs, the source added.

-Chavez never said what type of cancer he was suffering, and for privacy, chose to be mainly treated in Cuba.
+Chavez never said what type of cancer he was suffering from, and for privacy, he chose to be mainly treated in Cuba.

-His death paved the way for a new election in the OPEC nation that boasts the world's biggest oil reserves.
-But it is unclear when the vote will be held.
+His death paves the way for a new election in the OPEC nation that boasts the world's largest oil reserves.

+Oil Minister Rafael Ramirez said Venezuela would maintain its oil industry tax and legal framework under Maduro's leadership, and said he did not expect Chavez's death to boost oil prices.

 At the gates of the academy, activists handed out photos of Chavez along with printed quotes of his call for supporters to vote for Maduro should anything happen to him.

-Maduro, 50, a former bus driver who became foreign minister and then vice president, looks certain to face opposition leader Henrique Capriles, 40, the centrist governor of Miranda state who lost to Chavez in October's election.
+Maduro, 50, a former bus driver who was Chavez's foreign minister and then his vice president, looks certain to face opposition leader Henrique Capriles, 40, the centrist governor of Miranda state who lost to Chavez in October's election.

 The Supreme Court ruled on Friday that Maduro would not have to step down to campaign.
-Capriles called the decision a "constitutional fraud."
+Capriles called the decision a "constitutional fraud," throwing down a gauntlet as both sides geared up for a bruising campaign.

+"Today, on a day of mourning ... the Supreme Court issued a political sentence, a fraud," Capriles told a news conference.
+"We are not prepared to tolerate abuses of power. ...
+No one elected Nicolas president."

+The opposition says the government is riding roughshod over the constitution, and they argue Maduro should have stepped aside when he became the Socialist Party candidate, leaving the reins of government in hands of a caretaker leader.

-Opposition sources say the 30 or so political groupings making up the Democratic Unity coalition have again agreed to back Capriles, whose 44 percent vote share in 2012 was the best performance by any candidate against Chavez.
+Opposition sources say the 30 or so political groups that make up the Democratic Unity coalition have again agreed to back Capriles, whose 44 percent share of the vote in the last election in October was the best performance by any candidate against Chavez.

 Contrasting with the outpouring of grief at the funeral, senior opposition figure Leopoldo Lopez cautioned that the post-Chavez era would not automatically bring a brighter future.